wilsontelab/agFree-docs/docs/11_genome-resources/22_build-genotype-graphs.md

 but not the reference genome.

-In addition to the haplotype(s), a genotype graph always includes a single reference genome previously obtained using `genome download`.
+In addition to the haplotype(s), a genotype graph always includes a single reference genome previously obtained using `af genome download`.
 Ultimately, all variants are named relative that haploid reference.

 Use the following command directly, or call it using the {% include templates.html type="genotype" %}.